Get the Recipes

 Perfect Salmon Tip 2: Dryer is Better

 Nothing cools down oil faster than wet stuff being added to it.
 Rather than working towards searing your meat, the energy from the hot oil ends up getting used to evaporate excess moisture.
 The dryer your meat before it goes in the pan, the better.
-I press my salmon filets firmly between paper towels before I transfer it to the pan skin side down.
+I press my salmon fillets firmly between paper towels before I transfer it to the pan skin side down.

 Perfect Salmon Tip 3: Hold On Tight—She's A Fighter!

 Salmon skin shrinks as it cooks due to proteins tightening and water and fat being driven off.
 What happens when this occurs?
-Like a bi-metal strip, the salmon filet will begin to curl up on itself.
+Like a bi-metal strip, the salmon fillet will begin to curl up on itself.
 This curvature can cause uneven cooking—the edges of the skin in tight contact with the pan will end up overcooking and burning, while the central regions that are lifted off the pan will barely cook at all.
 This is not an ideal state of affairs.

 Perfect Salmon Tip 4: Slow And Steady